John O'Donoghue (politician): Expenses scandal

 On 21 August 2009, the Irish Independent reported that in January 2006 O'Donoghue spent €472 on a limousine to commute between terminals in London Heathrow Airport despite a free airport service between the terminals existing for passengers.
 Fine Gael Environment spokesman Phil Hogan further criticised O'Donoghue's expense claims, labelling them as unjustifiable and inexcusable.

 On 31 August 2009, O'Donoghue's expense claim controversy appeared on the front page of the Irish Independent, revealing how O'Donoghue received €330,000 in allowances and expenses in addition to his basic TD salary.
 It was further revealed that O'Donoghue flew to and from County Kerry at the expense of the taxpayer 73 times, despite having a full-time car driver to his service.

 In August 2009, government Minister Dick Roche called upon O'Donoghue to explain his expense claims.
 These claims were echoed by opposition TDs including Fine Gael politician Leo Varadkar who called for a "full and Public" explanation, requesting an investigation as to whether O'Donoghue's expense claims were standard under Fianna Fáil leadership during his tenure as Minister for Arts, Sport and Tourism.
 In August 2009, Independent TD Jackie Healy-Rae requested a public statement from O'Donoghue, reiterating the need for O'Donoghue to defend himself, claiming that "the people want answers".

 In a letter sent to all members of the Dáil on 11 September 2009, O'Donoghue defended his record as a Minister and as Ceann Comhairle.
-He said he had stayed silent so far on the issue in order to protect the impartiality of his current position.
+He said he had stayed silent so far on the issue to protect the impartiality of his current position.
 He acknowledged that some of the costs incurred appeared high, and regretted that they occurred.
 He also pointed out that a minister would not be informed of the details of such expenditure and he said he would work to ensure such costs are reduced to the minimum in the future.

 Despite the extravagance of the reported expense claims and his delay in addressing the controversy, O'Donoghue maintained that he acted in "good faith".
 O'Donoghue refused to comment on newspaper articles that revealed indulgent expenditure.
 In response to O'Donoghue's letter, Fine Gael leader Enda Kenny called on O'Donoghue to issue a public apology to the Irish public for the expenses incurred, claiming that the O'Donoghue's response "did not go far enough".
-Fianna Fáil TD Mattie McGrath speaking on Today FM compared O'Donoghue's actions to that of a 'latter day prince'.
+Fianna Fáil TD Mattie McGrath speaking on Today FM compared O'Donoghue's actions to that of a 'latter-day prince'.